 The hormones produced during pregnancy increase the amount of insulin needed to control blood glucose levels.
 If the body can’t meet this increased need for insulin, women can develop gestational diabetes during the late stages of pregnancy.

-Although this type of diabetes usually goes away after the baby is born, women who have had gestational diabetes are more likely to develop type 2 diabetes later in life.
-Research has shown that lifestyle changes and the diabetes medication, metformin, can reduce or delay the risk of type 2 diabetes in these women.
+Gestational diabetes usually goes away after the baby is born.
+Shortly after pregnancy, 5 to 10 percent of women with gestational diabetes continue to have high blood glucose levels and are diagnosed as having diabetes, usually type 2.1 Research has shown that lifestyle changes and the diabetes medication, metformin, can reduce or delay the risk of type 2 diabetes in these women.
 Babies born to mothers who had gestational diabetes are also more likely to develop obesity and type 2 diabetes as they grow up.